 HOW TO UPHOLSTER A CHAIR.
-UPHOLSTERING A COUCH?
+REUPHOLSTERING A COUCH?
 A SOFA IS A LONG CHAIR WITH A FEW DIFFERENCES.

-Upholster a tight seat chair (as opposed to a loose cushion one).
+How to upholster a chair.
 Learn to cut around frames, lay in pleats, blind tack, layout fabric , use nail tack strips and ply-grip, and more furniture reupholstery tricks.

 Please read notes on safetybefore starting your upholstery project.
 Also review basic cutting and sewing and basic upholstery segments.
 Consider purchasing some upholstery training videos for more detailed information, especially if you're doing this for a living.